G-Research/ParquetSharp/docs/Arrow.md

     }, numIds);
 ```

-Now we create a `FileWriter`, specifying the path to write to and
+Now we create a `ParquetSharp.Arrow.FileWriter`, specifying the path to write to and the
-the file schema:
+file schema:

 ```csharp
 using var writer = new FileWriter("data.parquet", schema);